Investor Relations

 Remuneration Committee

-The Company maintains a dialogue and communicates with its shareholders through full year and half year trading announcements, shareholder meetings (including the AGM), the Company website which provides a range of corporate information on the business, results and financial performance and through meetings, roadshows and conferences.
+The Company maintains a dialogue and communicates with its shareholders through the full year, half year, and quarterly trading announcements; shareholder meetings (including the Annual General Meeting); roadshows; and conferences.
+In addition, the company website provides a range of corporate information on the business, and records of company results and financial performance.

 Results from all general meetings are communicated to shareholders via the stock exchange announcements via RNS and on the Company's website.